 Business Economics Courses (BUSN 2XXXX)

-Non-Booth College and graduate students may still request enrollment in MBA-level courses (BUSN 3XXXX-level and higher) via the Booth online registration request poll.
+College students may still request enrollment in MBA-level courses (BUSN 3XXXX-level and higher) via the Booth online registration request poll.
 MBA-level courses follow Booth policies for the Academic calendar, exam schedule, and registration.

 Drops and Withdrawals

 From Week 1 through the end of Week 3 of each quarter, College students can drop Business Economics courses via the self-service function on My.UChicago.edu.

 At the beginning of Week 4, students who decide not to complete the work of the course will be given a grade of “W” (Withdrawn).
 Students must request a W from their adviser and notify the Booth Registrar’s office by the Friday of 10th week or the day before the final project/exam is due, whichever is earlier.
 When made before the deadline, a request for a withdrawal cannot be denied except in cases of academic dishonesty.
 A withdrawal may not be granted after completion of the course.